Prerequisites

 Note

-enviornment in case the system or user version of these tools is old:
+You may need to install pip and setuptools in your conda environment in case the system or user version of these tools is old:

-Computational chemistry softwareยถ
+Computational chemistry software dependencies

 At the backend, MISPR uses: